White Flag (Passion song)

 "White Flag" is a worship song released by Passion as the lead single from their 2012 live album, Passion: White Flag, on March 9, 2012.
-It features guest vocals from American Christian music singer Chris Tomlin.
+It features guest vocals from American contemporary Christian music singer Chris Tomlin.
 The song peaked at No. 8 on the Christian Songs Billboard chart and appeared on the 2012 year-end Christian Songs chart at No. 20.
 Tomlin later released an album version of this song on his 2013 album, Burning Lights.